Catherine Ashmore Bradley

 Catherine Ashmore Bradley is an American actress.
-She played the role of Luan Loud in the Nickelodeon comedy television series The Really Loud House as well as its two films A Loud House Christmas and A Really Haunted Loud House where her younger sister Aubin Bradley portrays Lucy Loud.
+She made her Broadway debut as a child performer in Harry Potter and the Cursed Child and voiced Deema in the Nick Jr. animated series Bubble Guppies.
+She is best known for playing Luan Loud in the Nickelodeon live-action comedy series The Really Loud House (2022–2024) and in its two related television films, A Loud House Christmas (2021) and A Really Haunted Loud House (2023), opposite her younger sister Aubin Bradley, who plays Lucy Loud.